UW-Hydro/VIC/README.txt

 	storage ends up being twice as large as it should be.
 TJB

+Fixed incorrect text in global.param.sample

+	Files Affected:

+	global.param.sample

+	Description:

+	The description of proper syntax for the COMPUTE_TREELINE option was wrong.
+This has been fixed.
+TJB

 --------------------------------------------------------------------------------
 ***** Description of changes from VIC 4.0.5 to VIC 4.0.6 *****
 --------------------------------------------------------------------------------